 What to Do

 Sightseeing in Lima: Despite the fact that it hardly ever rains here, this layover city often gets overlooked for Cusco.
-But Peru's capital is rich in history and culture with beautiful architecture, cathedrals, interesting museums, a growing culinary scene (including #6 and #7 on The World's 50 Best Restaurants list, nightlife, and great shopping.
+But Peru's capital is rich in history and culture with beautiful architecture, cathedrals, fascinating museums, a growing culinary scene (including #6 and #7 on "The World's 50 Best Restaurants" list, nightlife, and great shopping.
 Make sure to spend an evening watching the sunset overlooking the bluffs at Miraflores.

 History & Inca ruins: Within the Sacred Valley near Cusco, you'll find a host of ruins like Ollantaytambo, Sacsayhuaman, and Pisac.
-While these sites are smaller and more spread out than Machu Picchu, you’ll have your fill of Spanish colonial villages, handicraft markets, and Incan history if you manage to visit them all.
+While these sites are smaller and more spread out than Machu Picchu, you'll have your fill of Spanish colonial villages, handicraft markets, and Inca history if you manage to visit them all.
 Also, straddling the border between Peru and Bolivia is Lake Titicaca, said to be the birthplace of the Incas, with numerous ruins.

-Cruising the Amazon River: August is an excellent time to head to Peru's jungle region with many options for hiking, canoeing, and birdwatching.
+Cruising the Amazon River: August is an excellent time to head to Peru's jungle region with many options for hiking, canoeing, and bird-watching.
 For more adventurous types, you can take a river rafting expedition—or simply opt for a relaxing river cruise through Peru's wild jungle.
 Here's a list of the best river cruises ranging from 2 to 12 days.

-Sample local cuisine: Brave diners should try the guinea pig dish called cuy, Peru’s most authentic edible experience, often found in highland towns like Cusco and the Urubamba Valley.
+Sample local cuisine: Brave diners should try the guinea pig dish called cuy, Peru's most authentic edible experience, often found in highland towns like Cusco and the Urubamba Valley.
 Also look for fresh ceviche and fish (especially along the coast), stir-fried beef, and creamy chicken dishes.
-Potatoes have been cultivated in the Andes for 10,000 years and there are a dizzying number of types on offer (great with spicy cheese sauce).
-Also, make sure to try the picarones, or Peruvian donuts.
+Potatoes have been cultivated in the Andes for 10,000 years, and there are a dizzying number of types on offer (great with spicy cheese sauce).
+Also, make sure to try the picarones, or Peruvian doughnuts.

 More Helpful Information